 Although this may seem like a blast from the past, many advertisers will flock here, considering the future of other popular advertising alternatives remains uncertain.

 With this approach, you’re able to meet users where they are and provide them with contextually relevant ads.
-For example, if a user is browsing an airfare website, they may be shown ads for car rental agencies, hotels, or tours in their destination city.
+For example, showing ads for car rentals, hotels or tours when a user browses an airfare website.

 Q: So, should you sell your Facebook stock?